Village Halls & Community Buildings

 The Northumberland Village Halls portal gives information about all the village halls in Northumberland in one place and for the public to make bookings directly.
 The volunteers who run the halls also benefit, from having an easy to update online presence and shared promotion of the service.

 Users can find halls through an interactive map of Northumberland or search by the facilities and services they provide.
-It is hoped the site will be well used by people looking to hire a hall by searching for a range of activities they are ideal for such as weddings, parties, conferences and classes.
+It is well used by people looking to hire a hall for things like weddings, parties, conferences, classes and even film production companies scouting for locations.

-The not-for-profit portal was launched in March 2021 and has been organised by CAN with support from the West Northumberland Community Buildings Consortium and North Northumberland Village Halls Consortium, and funded by National Lottery Community Fund and to the Sir James Knott Trust.
+The not-for-profit portal was launched in 2021, organised by CAN with support from the West Northumberland Community Buildings Consortium and North Northumberland Village Halls Consortium, and funded by National Lottery Community Fund and to the Sir James Knott Trust.

 Visit www.northumberlandvillagehalls.org.uk